 What does trazodone do for dogs?

-What are some uses for trazodone in dogs?
+What is trazodone used for in dogs?

 In veterinary medicine, dogs may take trazodone for any number of behavioral disorders.
 But the most common indications are anxiety and phobias.
 Unlike other anxiety medications that can take several weeks to make an obvious difference, trazodone works rapidly—often within one to two hours.